AlecBlance/FB-close-button-fixer/README.md

 <br>

 ## How to install
-1. Download the <a href="https://github.com/AlecBlance/FBx/releases/download/v1.0/Fbx.crx"> FBx extension </a>
+1. Download the <a href="https://github.com/AlecBlance/FBx/releases/download/v1.0/Fbx.zip"> FBx extension </a>
-2. Go to Google Chrome's Settings - icon > Tools > Extensions
+2. Extract the downloaded extension
-3. Enable Developer Mode ( toggle button in top-right corner )
+3. Go to Google Chrome's Settings - icon > Tools > Extensions
-4. Drag and drop the downloaded FBx extension file onto the Extensions page from step 2
+4. Enable Developer Mode ( toggle button in top-right corner )
-5. Install
+5. Click "Load unpacked" and locate the extracted extension from step 2

 ## Bug Sample
 The texts (red boxes) are present and the close button (green circle) cannot be clicked.
 This is because the parent element of the texts (red boxes) is on top of the close button.
 So instead of closing, it will redirect you to a different page.